-KIN 346 - Methods of Teaching Secondary Physical Education and Field Experience
+KIN 346 - Clinical Experiences in Physical Education

 This course is taken after Kin 344.
 Emphasis will be placed on development of activity-specific unit planning for the secondary level.
 Application of material presented in Kin 344 will be required.
 Practical application by placements in local high school and/or middle school settings will be included in this course.